Informal Pre-complaint Counseling Process

 Advice:

-Decline mediation.
-But if you want mediation, do not short change yourself by asking or accepting too little.
-Be realistic and yet exercise your maximum rights.
+Decline mediation during the counseling (“pre-complaint”) period.
+But if you want mediation during the counseling period, do not short change yourself by asking or accepting too little.
+Be realistic and yet exercise your rights.
 Consult your representative on what to ask.
 Be prepared for and reject the Agency's minimal offer (like $500 or a handshake).
 Always be willing to walk off the mediation/settlement conference.
-Try not to talk about the merits of the case, despite Agency's attempt to do so.
+Try not to talk about merits of your case, despite Agency's attempt to do so.
 Nothing will be recorded in the mediation meeting.
-(So it is waste of time to try to demonstrate your case at the mediation; because nothing will be recorded and mediator has no authority to rule on your case.)
+It is ofter a waste of time to try to prove your case at the mediation; because nothing will be recorded; and the mediator has no authority to make determination on your case one way or another.
 Be prepared to backup your damage claims however.
 See guideline on compensatory damage.
-General rule of negotiation: start high (but be realistic) and negotiate downward.
-Do not raise your demands higher later--this is a bad negotiation tactic and would most likely fail.
-Don't be intimidated by Agency lawyer or manager.
-In the mediation meeting you are equal to them.
-Do not trust anything stated unless committed in writing.
-See more on settlement and mediation.

-The Counselor Report will become a part of the official record Report of the Investigation (ROI) or Investigation File (IF); see Formal Complaint Process).
+The Counselor Report will become a part of the official record, Report of the Investigation (ROI) or Investigation File (IF); see Formal Complaint Process).
 Again, be aware of what you say to the Counselor.
-Your statements that may undermine your discrimination claims may be recorded, such as: "My supervisor treats her better than I because she is his brother's friend".
-Such statement will undermine your sex discrimination claim, if you are claiming discrimination based on your sex, Male.
-(All the more reason to report discrimination in writing or via email when you contact your EEO Counselor to report discrimination/retaliation).
-With the Counselor Report, the role of EEO Counselor is finished with your case.
-Records you submitted to the counselor should be forwarded to the EEO Investigator once the case is assigned to him/her.
-But in many cases your records may not be so forwarded.
+Your statements that may undermine your discrimination claims may be recorded, such as: "My supervisor treats him better than I, because he is the supervisor’s friend.”
+Such a statement will undermine your discrimination claim, as nepotism is not of a concern in EEO proceedings.

 Advice:

-The Notice to Right to File a formal complaint should be issued within 30 days of your 'initial contact' with the EEO counselor.
-It should include the formal discrimination complaint form.
-You need to fill out the form carefully and submit within 15 days of receipt of the Notice, if you want to proceed to the next level.
+The Notice to Right to File a formal complaint should be issued by the EEO counselor within 30 days of your 'initial contact' with the counselor.
+It should include a formal discrimination complaint form.
+You need to fill out the form carefully and submit within 15 days of receipt of the Notice, if you want to proceed to the next level in the EEO process.
 See Formal Complaint process.
 See how to write a complaint of discrimination.
-Again, attach your affidavit containing issues and bases and write in the formal complaint form: "See attached my affidavit dated ......"
+Again, attach your affidavit containing issues and bases and write in the formal complaint form in the relevant section: "See attached my affidavit dated ......"

 Disclaimer: All information contained in this page is subject to change.
 EEO 21, LLC, is not responsible for any errors or misrepresentation.